Visual processing disorder

 Visual Processing Interventions

 A successful intervention must be based on identifying the specific types of visual processing problems that exist.
 Since each assessment activity is designed to address a specific processing problem, interventions must be designed for a specific individual based on standardised test results.
 Typically, interventions involve daily eye exercises, work with specific computer programs, Neurotherapy, physical games and activities, and academic adjustments.
-The behavioural Optometrist will make recommendations for optometric exercises and the Behavioural Neurotherapy Clinic may recommend Nutrient Supplements and/or Neurotherapy protocols to retrain relevant brain areas associated with visual processing that are identified through Brainmapping as having less than optimum function.
+The behavioural Optometrist will make recommendations for optometric exercises and the Behavioural Neurotherapy Clinic may recommend Nutrient Supplements and/or Neurotherapy protocols to retrain relevant brain areas, associated with visual processing issues, identified through QEEG Brain mapping as having less than optimum function.